 Pod is a GPS tracker and activity monitor for cats and other animals designed so it can be attached to any size collar.
 It lets you locate your pet on demand, monitor their activity and record their adventures on your smartphone or computer.

 The second generation device now has WiFi in addition to GPS, which helps deliver faster positions and offers the ability to locate indoors.
 The mobile app will display your cat’s current location on a map and you can also set up a virtual fence so that you get an alert if your pet strays.

-Pod 2 is little 2.0-by-0.9-inch black cylinder that weighs about 1 ounce.
+Pod 2 is a little 2.0-by-0.9-inch black cylinder that weighs just 1 ounce.
 You get the tracker, two batteries, a proprietary USB dongle battery charger, and two rubberized attachment straps.

 The company has recently launched a Kickstarter campaign for Pod 3.
-It now has modular add-ons to track your specific needs in addition to 3G connectivity and a more advanced GPS chip.
+This one will have modular add-ons to track your specific needs in addition to 3G connectivity and a more advanced GPS chip.

 Kippy is an Italian project, a collaboration among experts from the animal, technology and communication worlds.
 This is a live GPS tracker for cats and other animals.

 Whenever your pet wears Kippy you can follow its movements directly from your smart phone, tablet, and computer.
 The small form factor and universal attachment means it can be easily attached to any collar.